 “Contrary to the writings of some historians, Monroe’s proclamation was entirely his own – not Adams’s.
 The assertion that Adams authored the “Monroe Doctrine” is not only untrue; it borders on the ludicrous by implying that President Monroe was little more than a puppet manipulated by another’s hand.
 Such assertions show little insight into the presidency itself and the type of man who aspires to and assumes that office; indeed, they denigrate the character, the intellect, the intensity, and the sense of power that drive American presidents.”

 Not only does he make a wildly contrarian claim, but he also shits all over most historians in the process.
-And his main point seems to be that only a president could write the Monroe Doctrine – certainly not John Quincy Adams, even though he became president just a year later.
+And his main point seems to be that only a president could write the Monroe Doctrine – certainly not John Quincy Adams, even though he became the next president.

 |1901 cartoon of Uncle Sam rooster sheltering the Latin chicks and keeping the Europeans out|